 - ❖ TOEFL iBT minimum score of 100

-- ❖ TOEFL (paper-based) minimum score of 600 and a TWE of 5
+- ❖ TOEFL (paper-based) minimum score of 600

 - IELTS minimum score of 7.0

 Application Form & Fees

 Applicants must submit the appropriate form and fees to the Graduate College.

 The courses taken for the Certificate in TESOL may be applicable to an Oklahoma State University degree program.